pabsan-0/arduino-serial-driver/README.md

 ## Diving deeper

 The creation of this repo was a learning effort.
 Here are some key points worth mentioning as a review.

+### Retcode convention

+This program's return convention is as follows:

+- Functions returning integer 0 mean success
+- Functions returning negative integers mean failure
+- Serial structs define their convention in the headers
+- Declared typedefs do not follow these guidelines

 ### Shared libraries